ckaestne/seai/lectures/21_safety/safety.md

 ----
 ## Approach for Demonstrating Safety

+* Safety Engineering: An engineering discipline which assures that engineered systems provide acceptable levels of safety.
+* Typical safety engineering process:
   * Identify relevant hazards & safety requirements
   * Identify potential root causes for hazards
   * For each hazard, develop a mitigation strategy
   * Provide evidence that mitigations are properly implemented